Yjaywang/Meeting/README.md

 - AWS EC2: as backend host machine
 - AWS S3: store avatars and recordings
 - AWS cloudfront: host React and TensorFlow model
+- AWS Route 53: manage DNS CNAME and A record

 ## <a name="Version-Control"></a>Version Control